Reduce Complexity, Cut Costs, and Modernize Your Application Portfolio

 Outdated systems are replaced with new solutions that better support business requirements.

-Replacement often occurs during digital transformation initiatives.
+Replacement often occurs during digital transformation or other similar business initiatives.

 Optimization